ICANN Investment Policy | Adopted November 2007 | Updated July 2009 | Updated September 2011 | Updated April 2014 | Updated March 2016

 The Reserve Fund is expected to earn rates of return commensurate with a moderately low risk portfolio.
 The performance objective of the investments is to provide a total investment return in excess of the performance of the agreed upon composite benchmark.
 A comparison shall be made with relevant market benchmarks as well as the composite returns for other peer groups with similar philosophies.
 The appropriate benchmark is a function of the asset classification currently in place and may consist of a balanced or weighted average index underlying such asset classes.
 The total return is expected to rank above the median versus a manager universe with a similar asset mix.

 The Reserve Fund should preserve the real (inflation-adjusted) purchasing power of the Reserve Fund's assets while maximizing real income.
-Real income is defined as the sum of dividends, interest, and realized gains/losses less the inflation rate as measured by CPI (Consumer Price Index) for the relevant time period.
+Real income is defined as the sum of dividends, interest, and realized gains/losses less the inflation rate as measured by CPI (Consumer Price Index) over a market cycle or rolling 10- year period.

 Guidelines: Liquidity Level of Funds